 Church of St Teresa

-When travelling through Europe, the majestic churches and cathedrals are often one of the main attractions on our list.
-Whether it’s Sagrada Familia in Barcelona or Florence Cathedral in Italy, we’re on a mission to tick it all off.
+When traveling through Europe, the majestic Roman Catholic church buildings and cathedrals are often one of the main attractions on our list.
+Whether Sagrada Familia in Barcelona or Florence Cathedral in Italy, we’re on a mission to tick it all off.
 After all, each church has centuries of history to tell.

 Paris-inspired architecture

-The Church of St Teresa has been standing in its current location since 1929, originally built to serve the Hokkien-speaking Catholics in the area.
+The Church of Saint Teresa has been standing in its current location since 1929; originally built to serve the Hokkien-speaking Catholics in the area.
 If you think the architecture looks rather European, that’s because it is.
-It was inspired by a church in Paris, the Sacré-Cœur, also known as the Basilica of the Sacred Heart.
+Its design was inspired by a church in Paris, the Sacré-Cœur, also known as the Basilica of the Sacred Heart.

-Both the Sacré-Cœur and its Singaporean doppelganger feature the Romano-Byzantine style, characterised by grand domes, cupolas, and arches.
-In fact, the Church of St Teresa is the only Catholic church in Singapore to sport this architectural style.
+Both the Sacré-Cœur and its Singaporean doppelganger feature the Romano-Byzantine style, characterized by grand domes, cupolas, and arches.
+The Church of St Teresa is the only Catholic church in Singapore to sport this architectural style.

 Fairytale-like canopy

 The architecture may already be impressive.
-But step inside and you’ll find something right out of a Disney fairytale.
-It’s no wonder that the church is popular for weddings and pre-wedding shoots.
+But step inside, and you’ll find something seemingly similar to something you would find in a Disney fairytale.
+It’s no wonder that the church is famous for weddings and pre-wedding shoots.

-The all-white interior makes way for the church’s most iconic feature: an airy, light-filled canopy surrounded by tall columns, with 3 beautiful stained glass windows behind the altar said to depict key events from the life of Saint Teresa of Lisieux.
+The all-white interior makes way for the church’s most iconic feature: an airy, light-filled canopy surrounded by tall columns, with three beautiful stained glass windows behind the altar said to depict critical events from the life of Saint Teresa of Lisieux.

-There are also elements that were shipped in from France, namely 5 bronze bells made in 1927 at a bell foundry in Villedieu-les-Poeles, Normandy.
-Each of them has been tuned to a different tone, so you’ll hear a sweet harmony when they’re struck.
+There are also elements that were shipped in from France, namely five bronze bells made in 1927 at a bell foundry in Villedieu-les-Poeles, Normandy.
+Each of them has been tuned to a different tone, so you’ll hear a sweet harmony when they’re struck, especially during Mass times.

 Intriguing history from your SS textbook

-Alright by now you may be thinking, “what exactly is the story behind the church?”
-Well, the walls of the Church of St Teresa has survived various historical events – so much so that it has been gazetted as a national monument in 2009.
+Alright, by now, you may be thinking, “what exactly is the story behind the church?”
+Well, the walls of the Church of St Teresa have survived various historical events – so much so that it was gazetted as a national monument by the National Heritage Board in 2009.

-It served as the British military’s anti-aircraft post during the Japanese Occupation and was subsequently so damaged from the bombings that it had to be rebuilt.
+During World War II, the surrounding Bukit Teresa then served as the British military’s anti-aircraft post and was subsequently so damaged from the bombings that it had to be rebuilt.

-The church has also contributed to the community over the decades, and over some historical events you would have probably heard about during Social Studies lessons.
+Over the decades, the church has also contributed to the community, and over some historical events you would have probably heard about during Social Studies lessons.
 During the 1950 Maria Hertogh riots, for instance, the church sheltered many stranded Caucasians then.
 It also gave relief and shelter to people affected by the Bukit Ho Swee fire in 1961.

 Head down to the Church of St Teresa